Automattic/jetpack/readme.txt

 **Bug fixes**

 * Carousel: fix PHP Notice with images using custom meta.
+* Security: only deactivate the VaultPress plugin if the Rewind feature is active instead.
 * Widgets: Mailchimp - avoid conflicts with jQuery UI.

 = 5.7.1 =